-Securing a Web Application with OAuth2/OpenId Connect
+Securing a Web Application with OAuth2/OpenID Connect

 What you will build

 In the first part of the how-to, you will build a secure web application that will use GitHub to authenticate any application user.
-We will then continue exploring the API and use OpenId Connect to auto discover the security related configuration of the application.
+We will then continue exploring the API and use OpenID Connect to auto discover the security related configuration of the application.

 What you need